penumbra1/expensify/README.md

 Added [optimize-css-assets-webpack-plugin](https://www.npmjs.com/package/optimize-css-assets-webpack-plugin) to remove comments and duplicate CSS.

-### TODO:
+## TODO:

 - styles
+- custom loader
 - switch to Babel 7
 - check for fragment <> syntax support in Jest
-- refactor ExpenseForm to pass only the updated fields in "updates" instead of rewriting all data to itself
+- refactor ExpenseForm to pass only the updated fields in "updates" instead of rewritingthe entire expense - diff the form state against its props.expense and send up only the difference
+- make store observe external changes in firebase (e.g. if another instance of the app is changing the same DB) - currently the store loads data from the DB only on starup